SzymokArch/C-Map-Generation/README.md

 My implementations strive to be easy to understand and reimplement.

 In depth explenations of the algorithms will be in each directory.
-### For now, I made three implementations of popular procedural generation methods.
+### For now, I made four implementations of popular procedural generation methods.
 #### These being:
 * [Cellular Automata](../main/cellular_automata)
 * [Value Noise](../main/value_noise)